jack-storytailor/storytailor-vscode-extension/README.md

-# storyscript-vscode-extension
+# storytailor-vscode-extension
-extension for vs code that provides support for storyscript programming language
+extension for vs code that provides support for storytailor programming language